quyctd/IDEX/README.md

 ## Installation
     1. Install the requirements
+    2. Clone code from https://github.com/tensorflow/models (if you haven't) then set environment variable for ./models/research/object_detection.
-    2. Get the tessdata folder from this link: https://github.com/tesseract-ocr/tessdata and put this in your Tesseract-OCR folder
+    3. Get the tessdata folder from this link: https://github.com/tesseract-ocr/tessdata and put this in your Tesseract-OCR folder
-    3. Download saved_models from: https://drive.google.com/file/d/1RiEI_j8DQzJEh2U-82IVoJ7oqW7K7X-g/view?usp=sharing and extract it to IDEX
+    4. Download saved_models from: https://drive.google.com/file/d/1RiEI_j8DQzJEh2U-82IVoJ7oqW7K7X-g/view?usp=sharing and extract it to IDEX
-    4. Run run.py
+    5. Run run.py

 ## Requirements